Tips on 8 Herbs to Grow in Your Kitchen

 Pinch off stems of parsley near the base of the plant.
 The herb prefers strong sunlight.

-One of my favorite herbs to grow, this aromatic plant is available in a smaller compact size, called global basil, that makes it ideal for a container.
+One of my favorite herbs to grow, this aromatic plant is available in a smaller compact size, called global basil, which makes it ideal for a container.
 You can also find purple basil and pineapple basil.

 Basil is a wonderful addition to sandwiches, salads, sauces, and Italian dishes.
 Make your own fresh pesto for pasta or zucchini noodles.
 Or, as with any of these herbs, it makes a flavorful hot tea.